flame-engine/flame/doc/text.md

-A Text Paint is the built in implementation of text rendering on Flame, it is based on top of Flutter's `TextPainter` class (hence the name), it can be configured by its config class `TextPaingConfig` which contains all typographical information required to render text; i.e., font size and color, family, etc.
+A Text Paint is the built in implementation of text rendering on Flame, it is based on top of Flutter's `TextPainter` class (hence the name), it can be configured by its config class `TextPaintConfig` which contains all typographical information required to render text; i.e., font size and color, family, etc.

 Example usage: